martin26/Diablo-II--Vanilla-Frosting/README.txt

 to the end of your parameters list.

 Enjoy.

+---- 2.5b ----
+- Immunities in all difficulties are now the same as normal.

 ---- 2.1b ----
 - Fixed some rune recipes from r10 - r18 that weren't working